La Sportiva Ultra Raptor Trail Running Shoes - Men's

 Found a better deal in Canada?
 Up to 30 days after purchase – we’ll match it.

 If you see a lower price for this exact item advertised online, in print or in a store, give us a call at 1 (888) 847-0770.

 If it’s identical, brand-new, in stock, and sold and shipped by a Canadian-based retailer, we’ll match that price.

 These neutral trail runners are well-cushioned for long runs on rocky, technical trails.
 The soles use extremely sticky rubber that keeps you from skidding on almost any surface.

 - Uppers are breathable nylon mesh and synthetic leather.

 - Linings have wicking mesh to help keep your feet cool and dry.

-- Midsoles have endurance platform EVA inserts, with highly compressed EVA rock guards to protect feet from stone bruises.
+- Midsoles have highly compressed EVA rock guards to protect feet from stone bruises.

 - Nylon shanks add torsional stability and support.

-- Outsoles are Vibram® Frixion XF rubber, a super sticky compound for maximum grip on technical and rocky terrain.
+- Outsoles are made of a versatile, ultra-sticky compound for maximum grip on technical and rocky terrain.